Heartfelt Fiction Reflecting Life

 In addition to novel writing, Mallory-Johnson works is an Adjunct Professor, teaching literature and humanities classes at the collegiate level.

-Mallory-Johnson holds a Bachelor's degree in Business Administration and a Masters Degree in Social Work.
+Mallory-Johnson holds a Bachelor's degree in Business Administration from Texas Southern University, a Masters Degree in Social Work from San Diego State Univerity, and is an Associate Clinical Social Work.
 She resides in her native state of California with her family.

-Her latest work, "Hand for Hand," is the long-awaited sequel to "The Hand She Played," the story of identical twins who stop at nothing for their love for one another.
+Her latest work, "Hand for Hand," is the long-awaited sequel to "The Hand She Played," and will hit online stores, Spring 2020.

 Mallory-Johnson also Founded of the 1619 National Celebration of Black Women movement.
 Her purpose-driven mission is recognizing the extraordinary contributions women of African Descent have made in building America.
 Join the celebration @ https://www.1619nationalcelebrationofblackwomen.com